Iowa golf notebook | Hawkeye men close out fall slate at Fallen Oak Collegiate Invitational, women set to compete in Rainbow Wahine Invitational

 But Iowa showed signs of life in the final round, overtaking Southern Mississippi for 10th place.
 Hansen led the team in scoring with an even-par round, and McClear and Meyer weren’t far behind, both finishing one over par.

-Overall, Meyer led the Hawkeyes in scoring with a score of 222 — good for six over par on the weekend and tying Mississippi’s Hunter Logan for 30th place.
+Overall, Meyer led the Hawkeyes in scoring with a score of 222 — good for six over par on the weekend, tying Mississippi’s Hunter Logan for 30th place.

-The Hawkeyes’ 2023-24 campaign will continue in February after a winter of practice and development, the spring season kicking off at the Purdue-hosted Puerto Rico Classic in San Juan, Puerto Rico, from Feb.
+The Hawkeyes’ 2023-24 campaign will continue in February after a winter of practice and development.
+The spring season will kick off at the Purdue-hosted Puerto Rico Classic in San Juan, Puerto Rico, from Feb.
 11-13.

 The Iowa women’s golf team will return to action from Oct.
 23-25 at the Rainbow Wahine Invitational in Honolulu, Hawaii.